nsnam/ns-3-dev-git/src/wave/doc/wave.rst

     // declare WAVE BSM helper instance
     WaveBsmHelper m_waveBsmHelper;

-    // the following are passed to the WaveBsmHelpe::Install()
+    // the following are passed to the WaveBsmHelper::Install()
     // method, and they are thus assumed to be created and
     // initialized themselves, based on the user's
     // simulation setup criteria.